Real estate syndications bring together investors such as these folks.

 What are real estate syndications?

-Real estate syndications are groups of investors who put their money together to develop a property.
-The number of people involved varies, with the average being about 10.
+Real estate syndications are real estate investing groups who put their money together to develop a property.
+The number of people involved varies, with the average number of real estate investors hovering around 10.
 However, some syndicates number in the hundreds.

 Real estate syndications typically feature two groups of people:

 • The sponsor.
-This is the developer who chooses a property and puts together a development proposal.
+This is the developer who chooses a real estate property and puts together a development proposal.
+They then find limited partners (investors) and manage investor relations.
 These are the people who typically run real estate syndication companies.

-• The investor.
+• The investors.
 These are the individuals who put capital, or financial assets, forward for the project.
 So, these are the people who fund real estate syndication companies.
+Because all they have to do is put money down, they are known as passive investors.

 When investing, you’re by no means married to any one real estate syndication.
-You’re always free to pursue multiple real estate syndication investment opportunities.
+You’re always free to pursue multiple real estate syndication investment opportunities, from multifamily investment to senior housing investment.

-What are the 3 phases of real estate syndications?
+What are the 3 phases of real estate syndication deals?

 Real estate syndications go through three phases before they’re considered complete.

 1. Origination.
-Origination happens when a sponsor begins planning and acting upon their development strategy.
-During this phase is when you should bring investors on board.
+Origination happens when a sponsor begins forming a business plan and acting upon their development strategy.
+During this phase is when they bring real estate investors on board.
+They’ll prepare a presentation on their real estate syndication offering.
+From there, they will negotiate with these passive investors for a real estate syndication agreement.

 2. Operation.
 The middle phase involves managing the property and syndicate.
 Typically, syndicate members are informed of the property’s development status.

 3. Liquidation.
-This final phase culminates in the sale of the property and an ROI (return on investment) for all members of the syndicate.
+This final phase culminates in the sale of the property and an ROI (real estate return on investment) for all members of the syndicate.

 This chart indicates the three phases that real estate syndications go through.